tlepple/iceberg-intro-workshop/README.md

 ###  Minio CLI Integration:

-There is also a minio rest api to accomplish many administrative tasks and use buckets without using AWS CLI.
+There is also a minio rest API to accomplish many administrative tasks and use buckets without using AWS CLI.
 The minio client was also installed and configured during setup.
-Here is a link to the their documentation:  [Minio Client](https://min.io/docs/minio/linux/reference/minio-mc.html).
+Here is a link to the documentation:  [Minio Client](https://min.io/docs/minio/linux/reference/minio-mc.html).

 ---